Satisfactory Academic Progress

 GPA

 The academic requirements for graduate degrees include the satisfactory completion of the curriculum designated by the faculty.
 At the conclusion of each academic year, the graduate advisor reviews the qualitative performance of each student.
 Students must maintain a cumulative grade point average (GPA) of 3.00 and are subject to dismissal by the Dean of Graduate Studies for failure to do so.
 The Graduate Division will notify the Student Financial Services Office of student(s) who does not receive satisfactory report from the degree committee.
-A student shall be placed on financial aid probation if his/her cumulative GPA falls below 3.00.
-Students on financial aid probation may receive financial aid for one quarter.
-The student shall be removed from financial aid probation if the cumulative GPA reaches 3.00 at the end of the probationary quarter.
-If the cumulative GPA does not reach 3.00 at the end of the probationary quarter, the student will be suspended from financial aid eligibility until the cumulative GPA returns to 3.00.
+A student shall be placed on financial aid notice if his/her cumulative GPA falls below 3.00.
+Students on financial aid notice may receive financial aid for one quarter.
+The student shall be removed from financial aid notice if the cumulative GPA reaches 3.00 at the end of the notice in any quarter.
+If the cumulative GPA does not reach 3.00 at the end of the notice every quarter, the student will be suspended from financial aid eligibility until the cumulative GPA returns to 3.00.

 Coursework (PhD only)